Tom Hawkins (footballer, born 1988): Early life

-Hawkins was born in Finley, New South Wales to Jack and Jenny Hawkins.
+Hawkins was born in Finley, New South Wales to Jack, and Jennie Hawkins.
 He grew up in the New South Wales region of Finley as the second child among four children.
-He attended Finley High School and played for the Finley Football Club before making the move south of the border to begin boarding at Melbourne Grammar School.
+He attended St Joseph’s Primary School in Finley and eventually attending Finley High School while he lived in Finley he played for the Finley Football Club before making the move south of the border to begin boarding at Melbourne Grammar School, a long time tradition in his family.
 Hawkins' footballing ability was recognised early on when he was selected to play first XVIII football for the school while still in year ten, when many of his teammates were completing their final year of schooling at year twelve.
 Hawkins kicked four goals on debut for the school and his performances up forward soon received attention from AFL recruiting teams.
 By the time he had reached his final school year he was rewarded with joint captaincy of the football team alongside Hawthorn draftee Xavier Ellis.
-He was also selected in the Associated Public Schools (APS) team to play the Associated Grammar School (AGS) selected football team in the traditional annual clash of schools, where he won best on ground honours for his performance.
+He was also selected in the Associated Public Schools (APS) team to play the Associated Grammar School selected football team in the traditional annual clash of schools, where he won best on ground honours for his performance.

 Having gained permission to join local under-18 club in 2006, the Sandringham Dragons for numerous games during the season, Hawkins impressed in his limited appearances within the elite TAC Cup competition, highlighted by a twenty-two disposal, nine mark, and five goal effort in just his third game.
 In the same year, he was awarded an AIS/AFL academy scholarship as part of the ninth intake.
-The scholarship, awarded to outstanding young athletes entering the last year of their junior football development, saw Hawkins participate in several training camps, capped off with representation for Australia in the under-18 International Rules Series, before completing his summer training with the Geelong Football Club.